 BASIC DIFFERENCE BETWEEN ANALOG AND DIGITAL CONCEPTS

-I have spent over 20 years researching and collecting equipment which I find ideal for my needs as an audio engineer, both for mixing and mastering.
+I have spent over 25 years researching and collecting equipment which I find ideal for my needs as an audio engineer, both for mixing and mastering.
 While my budget is not limitless, I've been pretty lucky to get my hands on some of the best analog gear ever produced, which makes a noticeable difference in the way my music productions sound.

 MY TEN STEPS TO ACHIEVING A GREAT SOUNDING DYNAMIC AND MUSICAL MIX

 2. the room selection - when recording in separation, or mic-ing instruments closely, the room sound may not be as important, but when recording one group live in one place, or wanting a big drum sound, this is crucial.
 Sound bleeding is one of the biggest nightmares of mixers, as it is the hardest one to eliminate during mixing processes.
-Too live of a room and no matter how good your mics and their placement are, your mixer will have a heck of a time trying to make it sound just half-descent.
-That's why many studios feature padding on the walls, uneven angles, special flooring - to help eliminate reflections and bleeding.
+Too live of a room and no matter how good your mics and their placement are, your mixer will have a heck of a time trying to make it sound just half-decent.
+That's why many studios feature padding on the walls, uneven angles, and special flooring to help eliminate reflections and bleeding.

-Most big studios will however prefer using their large ANALOG CONSOLE or ANALOG BOARD/MIXER, which already includes great summing section, plus usually EQ on each channel and a built-in or external bus compressor on the main bus as well.
+Most big studios will however prefer using their large ANALOG CONSOLE or ANALOG BOARD/MIXER, which already includes a great summing section, plus usually EQ on each channel and a built-in or external bus compressor on the main bus as well.
 Many engineers prefer mixing on these large boards because of the way they sound and blend all tracks together - in this regard mixing reminds me a lot of cooking.
-Think big NEVE or SSL boards, which cost around $120k - 200k each (depending on size and amount of channels available).
-With a SUMMING BOX, you can bypass any dedicated mixer and still engage variety of outboard gear (when available) to mix at a very high level.
+Think big NEVE or SSL boards, which cost around $120k - 200k each (depending on the size and amount of channels available).
+With a SUMMING BOX, you can bypass any dedicated mixer and still engage a variety of outboard gear (when available) to mix at a very high level.
 Often, the variety of the outboard gear is what helps individual instruments stand out in the mix.